hmmclean/Module_21_Homework/README.md

 * Models
     * AlphabetSoupCharity - HDF5 file output created by initial training code.
     * AlphabetSoupCharity_Optimization - HDF5 file output created by optimization code.
+* Resources - folder containing the images for the analysis in the README file.
 * AlphabetSoupCharity_Optimization - jupyter notebook file, created in Google Colab, that contains the code for optimizing the model.
 * README - contains final analysis.
 * Starter_Code_Colab - jupyter notebook file, created in Google Colab, that contains the initial code for training the model.